rozek/banglejs-2-activities/README.md

 The built-in "txt" component does not take any `halign` and `valign` settings into account.
 For that reason, a simple "Label" component has been written which properly aligns text as specified.

 Additionally, the component also provides a `bold` option which may be set to `true` if the given text should be shown in bold.
-The following screenshot shown below illustrates this feature:
+The following screenshot illustrates this feature:

 <img align="left" src="Layouting/LabelDemo.png">